-If you don’t want to read my cost of living article, expect to pay around 200 Euros for a studio in the city center or as low as 500 Euros for a 2-bedroom apartment (but probably outside of the city center).
+If you don’t want to read my cost of living article, expect to pay around 300 Euros for a studio in the city center or as low as 500 Euros for a 2-bedroom apartment (but outside of the city center).

-Eating out in a decent restaurant can be as low as 20 Euros (for two), while Internet + Cable combo would be around 20 Euros, based on package chosen, you can get a good deal with a mobile company for as low as 10 Euros (I have an 11 Euros contract with unlimited minutes and text messages, 3GB of included internet traffic, as well as 100 free International minutes).
+Eating out in a decent restaurant can be as low as 20 Euros (for two), while Internet + Cable combo would be around 20 Euros, based on package chosen and you can get a good deal with a mobile company for as low as 5 Euros per month.

 Utilities (gas, electricity, water, garbage) can cost on average 100 Euros per month (a lot less during the summer – where you can go as low as 30 Euros per month).